 If you disagree about paying an extra amount, you can ask Social Security to review the decision.
 To find out more about how to do this, contact Social Security at 1-800-772-1213 (TTY 1-800-325-0778).

 SECTION 5 More information about your monthly premium

-Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 There are several ways you can pay your plan premium

-There are five ways you can pay the penalty.
+There are five ways you can pay your plan premium.

 Option 1: Paying by check